 But this doesn’t mean you shouldn’t use SPAs.

 Google is updating its algorithms every day.
 And sooner or later, it will be able to crawl, index and rank web applications implementing single page trend.

 Until then, there are certain things you can do at your end to ensure your web applications are indexed and ranked higher (which we will discuss later in this post.)

-Another reason why SPAs are difficult to rank is because search engines rank web pages not websites.
+Another reason why SPAs are difficult to rank is that search engines rank web pages, not websites.